OpenLake/Remote-Voting-Blockchain/WebApp/README.md

 # Email-verification

 ## Introduction
-This is a user authentication page made using MERN Stack & Redux.
+This is a user authentication Webapp made using MERN Stack & Redux.

 -You can login with either email or directly with Google account